 Check out below the best Serbia points of interest, right in the heart of the Balkans.

 Belgrade, the capital of Serbia, is known for its nightlife.
 Land of a lively, loud, and party people, the city has activities for all tastes.
-Here, you will see its main attractions and realize that tourism in Serbia has a lot to offer to all types of travelers.
+Here, you will see many great things to do in Belgrade and realize that tourism in Serbia has a lot to offer to all types of travelers.

 Belgrade is strategically located at the meeting between the West and the East.
 For this reason, it has been the target of numerous attacks over the centuries.